aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/compression-optimization/aspose-imaging-java-rle4-compression-bmp-images/_index.md

 **Why this matters:** Loading the image creates an in‑memory representation that you can modify before saving.

-### Step 2: Configure BmpOptions – Set Bits Per Pixel and Palette
+### Step 2: configure bmpOptions – set bits per pixel and palette

 Create a `BmpOptions` instance, tell it to use RLE4 compression, set the bits per pixel to 4, and assign a 4‑bit color palette.